Edited by Sci-Fi Christian and QueenofKlaroline

 "It is the least I can do."
 Then with a small nod of his head, the matter apparently settled, he turned his attention to her.

 His dark brown eyes sized her up, rather like she was a strange specimen under a microscope.
-Or a puzzle he had yet to solve.
+Or a puzzle he was to solve.

 Fear crept inside of her, a thief stealing the little courage she had.
 She locked her knees together to keep from trembling, but she must have a little because her robe slipped from her shoulder revealing the spaghetti strap of her pale, ivory nightgown.